InfoGenies/Food_DeliveryApp/README.md

 * [Glide](https://github.com/bumptech/glide) : Glide is a fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
 * [Google Maps SDK](https://developers.google.com/maps/documentation/android-sdk) : Build dynamic, interactive, customized maps, location, and geospatial experiences for your Android apps.
 * [Firebase](https://firebase.google.com/) : Firebase is a Backend-as-a-Service (Baas).
 It provides developers with a variety of tools and services to help them develop quality apps, grow their user base, and earn profit.
 It is built on Google’s infrastructure
+* [Lottie](https://github.com/airbnb/lottie-android) : Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile